Exploring The Village Herb Garden

 Arranging the beds in a simple grid pattern allows for easy access to cultivate and harvest herbs and to rotate short-lived crops and annuals.
 It combines form and function in a way that is also visually pleasing!

-herb garden at Black Creek Pioneer Village featrues pattern of rectangular beds
+herb garden at The Village at Black Creek features pattern of rectangular beds

 herb garden beds arranged in rectangular pattern